-We have now completed a research project to allow us to better understand the opportunities and challenges that exist for community groups in our district particularly in relation to facilities.
-This data will be useful for all community groups, the Council and other funders to better plan for the future.
+The aim of this was to gain insight into the opportunities and challenges that exist for community groups in our district, particularly in relation to facilities.
+This data has been useful for all community groups, QLDC and other funders to better plan for the future.

 Key ideas and opportunities

-The report highlights findings about our local groups and services and outlines ideas and opportunities for meeting future community facility needs.
-The key ideas and opportunities are to:
+The report highlighted findings about our local groups and services and outlines ideas and opportunities for meeting future community facility needs.
+The key ideas and opportunities include: